UitsTanVirH/learn-javascript/README.md

   //kichu ekta
 })();

-IIFE - Immediately invoked function
+IIFE - Immediately invoked function expression
+This function runs as soon as it is defined
 ----------------------------------------
 Arrow function
 var print = () => {